Ball Grid Array (BGA) Underfill Services

 The BGA Underfill Process

-Our BGA underfill process primarily utilizes epoxies as the coating substance, though acrylic and silicone materials are not uncommon as well.
+Our BGA underfill process primarily utilizes epoxies as the coating substance, though acrylic and silicone materials are not uncommon.
 Our proprietary underfill material provides superior moisture and thermal cycling performance and provides stable attachment of the component to the PCB.
-The underfill process is competed in the following steps:
+The underfill process includes:

 - Underfill is applied either on a corner or in a line along the edge of the BGA or micro CSP